 Radiated EMI Estimation from DC-DC Converters with Attached Cables Based on Terminal Equivalent Circuit Modeling

-S. R. Shinde et al., "Radiated EMI Estimation from DC-DC Converters with Attached Cables Based on Terminal Equivalent Circuit Modeling," IEEE Transactions on Electromagnetic Compatibility, Institute of Electrical and Electronics Engineers (IEEE), Dec 2017.
+S. R. Shinde et al., "Radiated EMI Estimation from DC-DC Converters with Attached Cables Based on Terminal Equivalent Circuit Modeling," IEEE Transactions on Electromagnetic Compatibility, vol. 60, no. 6, pp. 1769-1776, Institute of Electrical and Electronics Engineers (IEEE), Dec 2018.

 Electrical and Computer Engineering

 Characterization loads; Co-simulation; Computational modeling; dc-dc converter; Electromagnetic interference; Equivalent circuits; Integrated circuit modeling; Load modeling; Predictive models; radiated emissions; Semiconductor device modeling; stochastic behavior; terminal model

 International Standard Serial Number (ISSN)

 © 2018 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.